 Dr. Jess C. Gehin CASL Director

-Dr. Jess Gehin joined the Oak Ridge National Laboratory (ORNL) in 1992 and is the Director of the Consortium for Advanced Simulation of Light Water Reactors (CASL).
-Previous positions at ORNL include leading Reactor Technology R&D Integration, Senior Program Manager, and Lead of the Reactor Analysis Group.
-Prior to this position, Dr. Gehin was a Senior R&D staff member performing research primarily in the area of nuclear reactor physics working on projects such as the development of the Advanced Neutron Source Research Reactor, Fissile Material Disposition, and modeling of experiments in the High Flux Isotope Reactor.
-Dr. Gehin earned a B.S. degree in Nuclear Engineering in 1988 from Kansas State University and M.S.
-(1990) and Ph.D.
-(1992) degrees in Nuclear Engineering from the Massachusetts Institute of Technology.
+Dr. Jess Gehin joined the ORNL in 1992 and is CASL’s director.
+Previous positions at ORNL include leading Reactor Technology R&D Integration, senior program manager, and lead of the Reactor Analysis Group.
+Prior to this position, Dr. Gehin was a senior R&D staff member performing research primarily in the area of nuclear reactor physics working on projects such as the development of the Advanced Neutron Source Research Reactor, Fissile Material Disposition, and modeling of experiments in the High Flux Isotope Reactor.
+Dr. Gehin earned a BS degree in nuclear engineering in 1988 from Kansas State University and MS (1990) and PhD (1992) degrees in nuclear engineering from the Massachusetts Institute of Technology (MIT).
 Dr. Gehin also holds the position of Joint Associate Professor in the Nuclear Engineering Department and the Bredesen Center for Interdisciplinary Research and Graduate Education at the University of Tennessee.

-- Nuclear reactor physics computational methods for Light Water Reactors (LWRs) and advanced reactor concept development, design, and operations.
+- Nuclear reactor physics computational methods for LWRs and advanced reactor concept development, design, and operations

-- Advanced nuclear reactor technology development including Fluoride salt-cooled High-temperature Reactor (FHR) and Molten Salt Reactor (MSR) concepts
+- Advanced nuclear reactor technology development including fluoride salt-cooled high-temperature reactors and molten salt reactor concepts

 Dr. Jim Wolf CASL Deputy Director

 Dr. Jim Wolf serves as the CASL Deputy Director.
-Jim has a Ph.D. in Physics from American University and has over 30 years of experience at Idaho National Lab with emphasis on business and technical management, nuclear reactor safety studies, experimental thermal hydraulics, project management, international programs, strategic planning, management of large scale analytical/ experimental programs, and personnel leadership.
-He is currently the RELAP5-3D Program Manager and previously managed work in thermal fluids and heat transfer, nuclear fuels and materials, and nuclear energy programs.
+Jim has a PhD in physics from American University and has over 30 years of experience at Idaho National Laboratory, with an emphasis on business and technical management, nuclear reactor safety studies, experimental thermal hydraulics, project management, international programs, strategic planning, management of large scale analytical/ experimental programs, and personnel leadership.
+He is currently the RELAP5-3D program manager and previously managed work in thermal fluids and heat transfer, nuclear fuels and materials, and nuclear energy programs.
 Jim brings a wealth of experience to CASL.

 Dr. Dave Kropaczek CASL Chief Scientist

 Dave Kropaczek serves as the CASL Chief Scientist.
-Dave comes to us after serving as President and Chief Executive Officer of Studsvik Scandpower, Inc. and in other positions at Studsvik Scandpower, General Electric, and Westinghouse.
+Dave comes to us after serving as president and chief executive officer of Studsvik Scandpower, Inc. and in other positions at Studsvik Scandpower, General Electric, and Westinghouse.
 His career has been focused on developing and applying light water reactor analysis methods within these positions and is therefore very well positioned to serve in this Chief Scientist role.
-Dave received his M.S. and Ph.D. degrees from North Carolina State University working under the direction of Paul Turinsky.
-He has returned to NCSU as Duke Energy Endowed Professor of Nuclear Engineering.
+Dave received his MS and PhD degrees from North Carolina State University (NCSU) working under the direction of Paul Turinsky.
+He returned to NCSU as the Duke Energy Endowed Professor of Nuclear Engineering.
 He has over 27 years of experience in the nuclear industry with a variety of areas of expertise.